cjarv/Fizgig/README.md

 #### Getting started
 The blog app uses firebase for blog posts.
 Combined with Vue this will make your posts realtime as the phone app sends them to firebase.
-This should probably be two repos but... meh!
-I did it this way so people can see how webpack works within an app build.
-Right or wrong... this is how I do it.
+This should probably be two repos but I did it this way so people can see how webpack works within an app build.
+This is how I do it.
 Hope it helps you all!

 Set up firebase.
-Not gonna walk through that part since well, they made a video!
-Don't be needy.
+Not gonna walk through that part but here's a link https://firebase.google.com/.
-Create your .env files in you app and in your server.
+Next create your .env files in you app and in your server.
 They are separate since they handle them differently.
 ##### Keep them secret, keep them safe.

 - in server .env